poetlifeart/poetlifeart.github.io/_posts/2025-07-12-policy-gradient-theorem-part1.md

-In this post, we walk through the step-by-step derivations of some of the math in the paper [ Offline Reinforcement Learning: Tutorial, Review, and Perspectives on Open Problems](https://arxiv.org/abs/2005.01643), at times provide a deeper discussion and correct minor mistakes and typoes in that paper.
-The best way is to read the paper and use this blog to calrify various topics.
-Our goal is not to replicate the paper but to suppement it.
+In this post, we walk through the step-by-step derivations of some of the math in the paper [ Offline Reinforcement Learning: Tutorial, Review, and Perspectives on Open Problems](https://arxiv.org/abs/2005.01643), at times provide a deeper discussion and correct minor mistakes and typos in that paper.
+The best way is to read the paper and use this blog to clarify various topics.
+Our goal is not to replicate the paper but to supplement it.

 ## 1. Objective: Maximizing Expected Return